4bderahim/ft__access/README.md

 # ft__access

-i tried to recreate the access() system call in c.
+i tried to recreate the access() system call in a simple way in C.